AmethystFramework/framework/README.md

-# some-framework
+# Amethyst

-Some powerful framework or smth idk ill think of making a better read me later
+A powerful discordeno framework